felipead/cassandra-logger/README.md

         cp build/libs/cassandra-logger-0.1.jar {CASSANDRA_HOME}/conf/triggers

-Restart the cluster or tell Cassandra to reload the triggers:
+Restart Cassandra or tell it to reload the triggers:

         nodetool -h localhost reloadtriggers

+You should see a line like this at `{CASSANDRA_HOME}/logs/system.log`:

+        INFO  [...]
+2015-02-26 12:51:09,933 CustomClassLoader.java:87 - Loading new jar /.../apache-cassandra-2.1.3/conf/triggers/cassandra-logger-0.1.jar

 ### Create Triggers